jdwhite48/magni-read/README.md

 ## TODO
 ### Upcoming
-* Redesign buttons and sliders to be easier to use
+* Redesign sliders to be easier to use
 * Show sample images in settings window
 * Configure player to play from webcam
 * Fullscreen mode